ACME News and Events

 Symposium

-The ACME Center sponsored and participated in the IEEE VLSI Test Symposium (VTS) on April 22-24, 2024.
+The ACME Center is sponsoring and participating in the IEEE VLSI Test Symposium (VTS) on April 28-30, 2025.

-The IEEE VLSI Test Symposium (VTS) explored emerging trends and novel concepts in test, validation, yield, reliability, and security of microelectronic circuits and systems. https://tttc-vts.org/public_html/new/2024/
+The IEEE VLSI Test Symposium (VTS) explores emerging trends and novel concepts in test, validation, yield, reliability, and security of microelectronic circuits and systems.

 Seminar Speakers